 Archetype-based: The brand uses cross-cultural archetypes to position itself as a role model

-The seminar concludes with the design of a scientific poster.
-All elements of the strategic brand process that has been completed will be visible at a glance: the components of the brand identity, the selected brand design and the parameters of the influencer relations strategy.
-The results are presented in the plenary session and then critically discussed.
+The seminar culminates in the creation of a scientific poster.
+This visual presentation displays all elements of the completed strategic brand process at a glance: the brand identity components, the selected brand design, and the parameters of the influencer relations strategy.
+The results are presented to the plenary session, where they undergo critical discussion and evaluation.